 Two weeks later, he said to me, “I’ve been looking at the laser engraving machines you mentioned to me and it looks interesting.”
 I laughed to myself and we began our research in earnest.
 Mandi reached out to us within minutes of us sending an inquiry and we poured through all of the great information she sent over.
 Her customer service and patience with us were impeccable.

 How did you fund your laser?

-Initially we looked into leasing the machine but in the end decided to use our savings so as to not have a large bill each month.
+Initially, we looked into financing the machine but in the end, decided to use our savings so as to not have a large bill each month.
 Given this was completely new territory for us, we had no idea where we’d find our customers, and how much we could earn, we played it safe.

 What was the biggest selling point of the AP Lazer?